MI-OSiRIS/mi-osiris.github.io/_posts/2016-11-17-breaking-data-transfer-records-at-sc16.md

 <a href="http://www.advaoptical.com"><img style="width: 250px" src="{{IMAGE_PATH}}/sc16/ADVA_Optical_Networking.svg.png" alt="ADVA Logo"></a>

 We would also like again to acknowledge the hard-working team that built the <a href="http://sc16.supercomputing.org/scinet/">SCinet infrastructure</a> to support local and wide-area networks at the conference.

+Read more about the record in the <a href="http://sc16.supercomputing.org/2016/11/18/sc16-scinet-set-new-1-2-terabyte-record/">article on the SC16 website</a>.